Day 1: Fort William to Mallaig by Jacobite steam train, afternoon walk

 Day 4: The Storr & coastal walk to Portree or optional boat trip

 If you’re keen to explore Skye’s mountains and coastline on foot, then you can take a bus journey (25 mins) to The Storr; a rocky hill on the Trotternish peninsula.
-From here, follow the coast back to Portree.
+From here, walk along the wild and remote coastline before returning to bustling Portree.

 Calmac also operates a ferry service from nearby Sconser to Raasay if you prefer to explore one of the islands.